Commercial roof coating in Sunderland

 Survey first: how we decide what to recommend

 An inspection of the roof itself settles the question.
 We assess how deep the corrosion runs, whether the sheets retain structural integrity, the state of laps, fixings, flashings and gutters, and whether water is already inside the building.
 The recommendation arrives in writing: coat, repair and then coat, or do not coat at all.
-Work on occupied buildings is planned so operations continue underneath, and where the forecast leaves only narrow weather windows, the programme is built around them rather than around our diary.
+Work on occupied buildings is planned so operations continue underneath.
+Where the forecast leaves only narrow weather windows, the programme is built around them rather than around our diary.
 From Sunderland the team covers the wider North East as standard, including Newcastle upon Tyne, Durham, Washington and South Shields.

 The roofs we refuse to coat

 On coastal stock the line between saveable and finished is crossed sooner, so we are blunt about it.
-Sheets perforated by corrosion cannot be coated back to health; they need replacing.
+Sheets perforated by corrosion cannot be coated back to health.
+They need replacing.
 A roof with widespread deep corrosion may be cheaper to re-sheet than to prepare properly.
 Brittle asbestos cement is a hazard to work on and a poor substrate to coat.
 Saturated flat-roof build-ups must not be sealed over, because the trapped moisture keeps working on the deck.
 If your roof sits in one of these categories, the survey will say so, and we will recommend the repair or replacement route with the reasoning documented, so you can test it against any other opinion you gather.

 Why a survey-led contractor matters on this coast